Edgio Security is designed to secure your web applications against malicious and unwanted traffic.

 -

-In the Name option, type My Access Rule.
+In the Name of Rule option, type

 From the Add an Access Control option, select IP.